nextgis/docs_ngweb/source/layers.rst

 After a resource is created, you will see a message with WMS service URL which you can use in other software, e.g. :program:`NextGIS QGIS` or :program:`JOSM`.
 Then you need to set access permissions for WMS service (see :ref:`ngw_access_rights`).

-NextGIS Web layer could be added to desktop, mobile and web gis in different ways.
+NextGIS Web layer can be added to desktop, mobile and Web GIS in different ways.

 Using WMS service connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NextGIS Web acts as a WMS server.
-Any WMS layes could be added to a software that supports WMS layers.
-You need to know the WMS service URL.
-You can get in on the WMS service page.
+NextGIS Web acts as a WMS server: WMS services created in NextGIS Web can be added to any software that supports WMS protocol.
+For that you need to know the WMS service URL.
+You can get it on the WMS service page.
 The link may look like this:

 .. code:: html